odoo/documentation/odoo_sh/getting_started/branches.rst

 To restore or download one of these monthly backups, please `contact us <https://www.odoo.com/help>`_.

-You can make a backup manually before making big changes in your production database in case something goes wrong (those manual backups are available for around 20 hours).
+You can make a backup manually before making big changes in your production database in case something goes wrong (those manual backups are available for about one week).
 To avoid abuse, we limit manual backups to 5 per day.

 The *import database* feature accepts database archives in the format provided by: